PeARSearch/PeARS-fruit-fly/common-crawl-processor/pipeline/README.md

 ## Common-crawl-processor pipeline

 If we are processing billions of documents, we need to save some space by avoiding saving documents over and over again.
-The purpose of this pipeline is to remove innapropriate content before saving our relevant corpus.
+The purpose of this pipeline is to remove innapropriate content and only save the relevant documents in our corpus.

 ### Executing the pipeline